tommasocostanzo99/CSSRequireAsync/README.md

 ```
 The final path will be related to the CSS file which contains this require rule.
 If you use the standard way the path will be related to the HTML file which included the CSS file.

+## Changelog
+    1.1.0
+        - New: now you can use the require rule also in nested files.
+        - Added more comments to the code.
+    1.0.0 - First engine version.

 ### MIT License
 Copyright (C) 2017 Vasile Pește